TNanukem/TNanukem/README.md

 ### Hi there 👋

+My name is Tiago, I'm a Computer Engineer graduated from University of São Paulo and a Junior Data Scientist @ Big Data.

+My main side project right now is the EPCSAC, which is an online platform for researchers to compare Cloud Scheduling Algorithms.
+This started as my final project for my Computer Engineering degree, but I'm still improving the project and will keep doing so in the future.

 <!--
 **TNanukem/TNanukem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.